If you are new to making Kung Pao vegetables, you are in for a real treat!

 These Kung Pao vegetables taste just great without the spiciness, so if you don’t love it, you can leave it off!

 I just want everyone to be able to enjoy this dish with the heat to their taste.
+This is the same method I use with my Kung Pao Tofu dish!

 Just know that usually, most Kung Pao dishes are indeed served with hot sauce or red pepper.